-- 5.16 The Interpretations Committee decides a standard-setting project should be added to the work plan, either by recommending that the Board develop a narrow-scope amendment or by deciding to develop an IFRIC Interpretation, when all of the following criteria are met: - (a) the matter has widespread effect and has, or is expected to have, a material effect on those affected; - (b) it is necessary to add or change requirements in IFRS Standards to improve financial reporting that is, the principles and requirements in the Standards do not provide an adequate basis for an entity to determine the required accounting; - (c) the matter can be resolved efficiently within the confines of the existing Standards and the Conceptual Framework, and - 1 IASB and IFRS Interpretations Committee Due Process Handbook, IFRS Foundation, (August 2020).
+- 5.16 The Interpretations Committee decides a standard-setting project should be added to the work plan, either by recommending that the Board develop a narrow-scope amendment or by deciding to develop an IFRIC Interpretation, when all of the following criteria are met: - the matter has widespread effect and has, or is expected to have, a material effect on those affected; - it is necessary to add or change requirements in IFRS Standards to improve financial reporting that is, the principles and requirements in the Standards do not provide an adequate basis for an entity to determine the required accounting; - (c) the matter can be resolved efficiently within the confines of the existing Standards and the Conceptual Framework, and the matter is sufficiently narrow in scope that the Board or the Interpretations Committee can address it in an efficient manner, but not so narrow that it is not cost-effective for the Board or the Interpretations Committee and stakeholders to undertake the due process required to change a Standard.

+1 IASB and IFRS Interpretations Committee Due Process Handbook, IFRS Foundation, (August 2020).